StevenPatrickFlynn/StevenPatrickFlynn.github.io/_pages/Research.md

 <b>Integral geometry and X-ray transforms on Carnot Groups:</b>
 * Proving injectivity and stability of X-ray transforms on Carnot Lie groups.

-<b>Dynamics or a prticle in a Yang-Mills field</b>
+<b>Dynamics or a particle in a Yang-Mills field</b>
-*Study the scattering map and the X-ray transform for a particle in a Yang-Mills field on surfaces.
+* Study the scattering map and the X-ray transform for a particle in a Yang-Mills field on surfaces.
-*Energy asymptotics localization of a quantum particle in a Yang-Mills field.
+* Energy asymptotics localization of a quantum particle in a Yang-Mills field.

 <!--
 {% if author.googlescholar %}